-Academic Counsellors: The School Counsellors are available (by appointment) to discuss your subject choices and check that you have a good balance and the correct subjects appropriate to your career goal.
+Academic Counsellors: The School Counsellors are available (by appointment) to discuss your subject choices and check that you have a good balance and the right subjects required to meet your career goals.
 Parents are encouraged to attend.

 People: Teachers, Heads of Faculty, older students, University personnel (by email).